softfire-eu/softfire-integration-test/README.md

 ------------

 Git clone the repository and change into the project's directory.
-Execute pip install . for installing the integration test.
-Afterwards you can start it with the command softfire-integration-test.
-(The connectivity test can be started with the command softfire-testbed-connectivity-test but it is not described in more detail here.
+Execute `pip install .` for installing the integration test.
+Afterwards you can start it with the command `softfire-integration-test`.
+(The connectivity test can be started with the command `softfire-testbed-connectivity-test` but it is not described in more detail here.
 The following information are only related to the former test.)